dotnet/docs-maui/docs/ios/capabilities.md

 The following list details the common issues that can cause issues when developing a .NET MAUI iOS app that uses capabilities:

-- Ensure that the correct ID has been created and registered in the **Certificates, IDs & Profiles** section of Apple's developer portal.
+- Ensure that the correct App ID has been created and registered in the **Identifiers** section of Apple's developer portal.
 - Ensure that the capability has been added to the App ID and that the capability is configured using the correct values.
 - Ensure that the provisioning profile has been installed on your development machine and that the app's *Info.plist* file is using a bundle identifier that's identical to your App ID.
 - Ensure that the app's *Entitlements.plist* file has the correct entitlements enabled.